emscripten-core/emsdk/README.md

 * For help on Debian, see this [guide by EarthServer](https://earthserver.com/Setting_up_emscripten_development_environment_on_Linux).
 * rhelmer has provided a Vagrant VM for Emscripten, see [emscripten-vagrant](https://github.com/rhelmer/emscripten-vagrant).
 * Dirk Krause created an [Amazon EC2 image](https://groups.google.com/forum/?fromgroups=#!topic/emscripten-discuss/H8kG0kP1eDE) for Emscripten.

+<b>Important!</b> Emscripten is very specific about the versions of Clang it supports!
+Currently Clang 3.2 is being used, building a newer version can have some issues!

 ## SDK Concepts